CS-DS-125/125book/py4e_rst/04-functions.rst

 Throughout the rest of the book, often we will use a function definition to explain a concept.
-Part of the skill of creating and using functions is to have a function properly capture an idea such as “find the smallest value in a list of values”.
+Part of the skill of creating and using functions is to have a function properly capture an idea such as "find the smallest value in a list of values".
 Later we will show you code that finds the smallest in a list of values and we will present it to you as a function named ``min`` which takes a list of values as its argument and returns the smallest value in the list.